Torfkopp/masterarbeit/chapters/background/AI/drl.typ

-One branch of machine learning is Deep Reinforcement Learning (DRL), which combines deep learning with reinforcement learning in order to enhance the capabilities of the learning algorithm.
+One branch of machine learning is the previously mentioned Deep Reinforcement Learning (DRL), which combines deep learning with reinforcement learning in order to enhance the capabilities of the learning algorithm.

 ==== Deep <Deep>
 #figure(image("/images/coloured_neural_network.png", width: 30%), caption: [A basic representation of a neural network @network_image]) <network>